 There are research databases available that contain more than 22,000 full-text periodicals and newspapers.
-In addition, the library has an e-book collection of more than 54,000 full-text online books.
-All faculty, staff and students can access these databases by registering at the site.
-To register, you must first have a Vaughn e-mail account.
+In addition, the library has an e-book collection of more than 88,000 full-text online books.

+All faculty, staff and students can access these databases by using a Vaughn email login and password.
+Vaughn email accounts are assigned by IT.

 An information literacy module is embedded in the library site.
-This module is part of the information literacy course (ILT101) offered by Vaughn College and is a requirement for all students enrolled in any associate in applied science or bachelor of science degree.
+This module is part of the freshman year workshop (FYW101) offered by Vaughn College and is a requirement for all students enrolled in any associate in applied science or bachelor of science degree.
 All students, faculty and staff members can access the module to assess their skills in informational literacy.